Vadym Kolesnik: 2019–2020 season: World Junior champion, Junior Grand Prix Final silver and U.S. junior national champion

 Nguyen/Kolesnik began their Junior Grand Prix season at the 2019 JGP United States, where they placed first in both segments with personal best scores and won the gold medal.
 At 2019 JGP Poland, they again set personal best scores in both segments to take the title and qualify for the 2019–20 ISU Junior Grand Prix Final.
 Competing at the Final, Nguyen/Kolesnik narrowly lost the gold medal by only 0.16 points behind Kazakova/Reviya of Georgia at the JGP Final.
 She commented "we're a little disappointed right now, but we’ll continue to keep on working.
 All our competitors were really strong.
 We were only a fourth of a point behind, and we felt we could push and get to the next level, but it didn’t work out."

 At the 2020 U.S. Figure Skating Championships, Nguyen/Kolesnik scored 184.38 total points to take the gold medal by more than 22 points.
 Their free dance, set to Rachmaninoff's "Piano Concerto No. 2," featured all positive grades of execution and eight Level 4 elements, earning 109.89 points.

 At the 2020 Bavarian Open, they placed first in both the rhythm dance and free dance to win the gold medal.
 They concluded the season at the 2020 World Junior Championships in Tallinn, Estonia, where they entered as one of the favorites for the title.
 Nguyen/Kolesnik placed third in the rhythm dance behind Shanaeva/Naryzhnyy and Kazakova/Reviya, after Nguyen stepped out of her twizzle sequence.
 She remarked they had "left a few points on the table, but now we'll focus on the free dance."
 They won the free dance, setting a new junior world record and taking the Junior World title over Kazakova/Reviya.
 Nguyen said afterward, "I've dreamed about this moment for so long and to know that our work finally paid off, it just feels great!"
 Kolesnik indicated that they had not decided whether to move up to senior competition or remain at the junior level for another season.

 At the end of June, Nguyen announced that the two had split.
 She said she had "many happy memories" of their partnership and wished him the best as they "pursued different paths."
 Within minutes, Kolesnik's announcement post followed.
 He thanked Nguyen "for all you have done for our partnership," expressed his admiration for her, and wished her all the best.

-Partnership with Zingas
+Partnership with Emilea Zingas

 2022–2023 season: Debut of Zingas/Kolesnik

 After many months of searching for a new permanent partnership in the midst of the COVID-19 pandemic, Kolesnik tried out with Cypriot-American singles skater Emilea Zingas.
 Kolesnik would later say that "the first time I skated with Emilea I felt something special.
 I felt like I can be myself.
 She opens up in the way that I want to skate and that's how it comes out — freedom."
 On May 15, 2022, Zingas officially announced that the two would compete together representing the United States.